A breakthrough in lithium battery

 The chemlinkbat paste can be applied with two-sided precision coating and baking to manufacture ChemSEI-Linker electrodes with highly flexible SEI film that firmly adheres to the active electrode materials.
 These electrodes have high durability and excellent stability and can be assembled as a unique cell.
 ITRI says that “ChemSEI-Linker can also be used as an adhesive to join active electrode particles, electro-conductive additives, and binders.
 Electrodes with ChemSEI-Linker show remarkably excellent structural intensity, flexibility, and stability, and can be used in lithium-ion batteries designed for high energy density and long life.
 Batteries including ChemSEI-Linker provide a substantial advance in battery technology.”

-ChemSEI-Linker is currently a finalist for the research and development 100 Awards in the United States.
+ChemSEI-Linker is currently a finalist for the research and development of 100 Awards in the United States.